LLM Setup

 Configure

-: Add the following to yourcifuzz.yaml
+cifuzz.yaml: Add the following to yourcifuzz.yamlfile.llm:

 api-type: "bedrock"